BenHookGenomics/how-to-git/README.md

 * Make good Pull Requests
 * Review Pull Requests like a boss
-* Use the Fetch & Rebase method of working (rather than pull) *yoyoyoyoyoyoyoyoyoyoy this is well fun:
+* Use the Fetch & Rebase method of working (rather than pull) yoyoyoyoyoyoyoyoyoyoy this is well fun :)
 ## Notes

 Obviously some of this is very opinionated.
 I am working to the following principles when making this guide: